 There’s a massive buzz on the net about the new Mac’s performance and speed, but let’s look at this subject from a different perspective.
-Why and how can this tech revolution be beneficial for app developers and business owners?
+Why and how can this tech revolution be beneficial for mobile app development?

 Some (more) background

 First, let’s see what all the fuss is about.

 Last November, Apple resealed the lineup of their newest Macs that supported CPUs of their own making based on a totally different architecture called ARM or Apple Silicon as opposed to Intel’s x86 processors that you can find in the earlier models of Mac devices.
 This shift to greater self-sustainment was a historic event that they’ve been preparing for during the last several years.
 In essence, they took the ARM technology used in iPhones and iPads, improved it, and introduced it to the Mac making a huge step towards the unification of their platforms.
 It took years of preparation because the migration from Intel to ARM is a long and costly process involving many steps and restrictions.
 Currently, consumers (and developers) spend their first months using brand-new Macbooks.
 The new chips are 5-6 times faster than the old Intel ones while costing the same.
 They are also much more energy-efficient, for example, the new MacBook Air doesn’t even have fans because it hardly ever heats.